The Borough Council is responsible for:

 Currently couples can claim Pension Credit as long as one partner has reached pension age.

 However, the Welfare Reform Act that introduced Universal Credit changed the age criteria so that couples will only be able to claim Pension Credit when both have reached pension age.
 This change was introduced from 15 May 2019.

 The change means that all couples where one person is over 65 should check their benefit entitlement.
 If they are entitled to Pension Credit and were in receipt of it before 15 May 2019 they won’t be affected by the change.
 But if they try to claim Housing Benefit now they will be too late and will have to claim Universal Credit instead.

 New State Pension

 The Government has introduced a flat rate (single tier) State Pension for people who reach state pension age from 6 April 2016.
 The single tier pension will be a flat rate without the additions and complexities of the current system, and without the right to inherit or get rights to a pension on the basis of your spouse or civil partner's contributions.

-If you are already over State Pension age (external link) when this was introduced you will continue to receive your State Retirement Pension (external link) under the current system and can continue to get the savings credit part of Pension Credit if you are entitled to it.
+If you are already over State Pension age when this was introduced you will continue to receive your State Retirement Pension under the current system and can continue to get the savings credit part of Pension Credit if you are entitled to it.

 Freeze on working-age benefits

 From April 2016 the Government put a four-year freeze on working age benefits.
-The only benefits to increase are State Retirement Pension and Industrial Injuries Death benefit.
-In line with these increases the allowances have only increased for pensionable age claimants.
+The only benefits to increase were State Retirement Pension and Industrial Injuries Death benefit.
+The four-year freeze has now ended and benefits will increase in April 2020.

 Reduction in social sector rents